xylemase/TestingTools/README.md

         `git clone https://github.com/xylemase/TestingTools`

     d.
 Execute the command by hitting the `Enter` key.

        Expected result: You should see Git making a directory that is the local repository (repo).
 4. CD into your local repo of TestingTools, then descend into the `Golang` folder, then into the `Cards` subfolder.
 You can do it in one command:
-    `cd TestingTools/Golang/Cards`
+    `cd TestingTools/Golang/Cards`.
 5. Run `go test`.
-The first time that you do this, you may see requests from Go to initialize the directory and download the
-Ginkgo and Gomega packages.
+The first time you do this, you will see a messsage, or series of messages from Go to initialize the directory and download the Ginkgo and Gomega packages.
+The messages may not be perfectly clear, but in my
-In my experience, this means that you should:
+experience, you should:

     a. `cd` up to the top-level git-managed directory, "TestingTools":
         `cd ../..`.